 I will make some points about what any global or multi-national roadmap on Ocean Literacy should include for avoiding making it another ‘parachuting’ campaign.
 These issues need to be considered for getting the message across the north-south divide.
 These considerations are essential for preventing undermining and alienating local communities by telling them ‘Ocean Literacy’ is a new thing they need to learn.
 And, finally, these considerations are essential for effective use of resources by building on local strengths; the very shortlist will look like this.

 - The program development process for the campaign and preparation of the contents should be bottom-up.

 - The main focus should be facilitating local communities and other stakeholders in different Ocean basins to develop their concepts and principles of Ocean Literacy rooted in their society and culture and build the framework according to their institutional requirements.
 Also, the content should be prepared in the communities, translating from a ‘universal’ one must be avoided.

 - As the sectoral target of the campaign, informal education sectors, public education, outreach, youth work, for instance, should be given equal importance.

 UPDATE 1: With a small group of conservation educators and experts, back in June 2018, I have started contributing to developing a local Ocean Literacy for the Bay of Bengal basin.
 Now we have many colleagues joining us.
 Keep an eye on the program’s website for updates http://bayofbengalliteracy.net

-UPDATE 2: National Marine Educators Association in the U.S. have awarded me an Expanding Audience Scholarship for 2019.
+UPDATE 2: National Marine Educators Association in the U.S. has awarded me an Expanding Audience Scholarship for 2019.
 With other members of NMEA, I will prepare a framework to build local Ocean Literacy programs for informal education.
-The main focus of such a framework should be facilitating local communities and other stakeholders in different Ocean basins (particularly in the underrepresented countries) to come up with their own narratives and principles of Ocean Literacy rooted in their own society and culture.
+The main focus of such a framework should be facilitating local communities and other stakeholders in different Ocean basins (particularly in the underrepresented countries) to come up with their narratives and principles of Ocean Literacy rooted in their society and culture.